 Here are a few things I’ve learned in my couple of months time at work:

-- You will learn the importance of being accountable — for us, it is ALWAYS necessary to be 100% sure of the information you are sharing to the client, and to always have someone/something to back you up in case trouble arises.
-I’ve thought lightly about this at first, but I’ve had my first-hand experience with it, and it was a definite teachable moment.
-I was faced with the reality that clients can always, always be tricky and are capable of using their every card on their deck for their gain.
-You will learn to be accountable as well for other people who will depend on your knowledge.
+- You will learn the importance of being accountable — for us, it is ALWAYS necessary to be 100% sure of the information we are sharing to the client, and to always have references to back us up in case trouble arises.
+I’ve thought lightly about this at first, but realized that if you’re unsure of certain information, you’re susceptible in sharing unverifiable or incorrect information to a client which might lead to dissatisfaction or worst, a complaint and that is something that we needed to avoid at all costs.

 - You learn to have the patience of a saint — This should actually be the top skill you’ll learn from working directly with clients.
 It’s not even rocket science that having a customer-facing job can be a lot challenging.
 You will encounter tons of different personalities and situations that will test your limit and will have you questioning your patience.
 Yes, you still have to keep that “can-do” attitude even if you have an agitated customer who’s going off on your ear.
-I kid you not, my heart rate usually comes up and I have the tendency to speak over involuntarily but I have learned that the best way to handle this would be to keep your calm, emphatize (if necessary) and just try to exhaust all the assistance you may provide.
-Often than not, clients just need to feel that you are actually providing them service; or that you care about their issues or concerns.
+I kid you not, there are many times where I’m being pushed to my limits and every client are dealt with differently but the best way to handle this is to keep your calm, emphatize (if necessary) and provide all kinds of assistance you’re able to from your end.
+Often than not, clients just need to feel that you are actually providing them service, that you care about their issues or concerns.